nguyendq157/pdsnd_github/README.md

-## History update
-September 06, 2024: Initial this project
-September 12, 2024: Create README.md file

-## Project Title
-Explore US Bikeshare Data
+# Explore US Bikeshare Data

 ## Description
-This is my second project in Udacity course: Programming for Data Science with Python **Overview**
+This is my second project in Udacity course: Programming for Data Science with Python

+**Overview**
 I used Python to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.